r-walsh/es6-profiles/README.md

 to compile our code on the fly.

 Let's move on to installing dependencies.
-Run `npm i babel-core babel-preset-es2015 babel-register body-parser cors express mongoose --save`.
+Run `npm i babel-core babel-preset-es2015 babel-register angular angular-ui-router body-parser cors express mongoose --save`.
-Here we install our standard server dependencies as well as a handful of Babel dependencies.
+Here we install our standard dependencies as well as a handful of Babel dependencies.

 * `babel-core`: This is the core of the actual Babel compiler itself.
 * `babel-preset-es2015`: This is the presets that we are telling Babel to follow to compile our code.